Neural Projected Quantum Dynamics: a systematic study: State compression Optimizations

 \section{State compression Optimizations}

-In \cref{sec:integrators}, we introduced various schemes for efficiently decomposing unitary dynamics into a sequence of minimization problems, while intentionally left the specific expression of the loss function undefined.
-The only requirement was that it quantifies the distance between quantum states, being maximal when the two match.
+In \cref{sec:integrators}, we introduced various schemes for efficiently decomposing unitary dynamics into a sequence of minimization problems, intentionally omitting the specific form of the loss function.
+The sole requirement was that the loss function quantify the dissimilarity between quantum states, reaching its minimum when the states perfectly match.

-This section is structured as follows.
-In \cref{sec:fidelity-specific} we will discuss a particular choice of this loss function, the Fidelity, and some of its general properties.
-In \cref{sec:ngd} we will review results on natural gradient optimization for this problem, introducing in \cref{sec:auto_damping} an automatic regularization strategy that simplifies hyper-parameter tuning in these simulations.
-Finally, in \cref{sec:fidelity-estimators}, we discuss the possible stochastic estimators for the fidelity and its gradient, identifying the most stable and best performing.
+This section is organized as follows: In \cref{sec:fidelity-specific}, we discuss a specific choice for the loss function — the infidelity — and explore some of its general properties.
+In \cref{sec:fidelity-estimators}, we examine the properties of different stochastic estimators for the fidelity and its gradient, identifying those that are most stable and perform best in practice.
+Finally, in \cref{sec:ngd} we review results on natural gradient optimization and introduce, in \cref{sec:auto_damping}, an automatic regularization strategy that simplifies hyperparameter tuning for these simulations.